Are you wondering how to use your central heating controls and how to use your central heating thermostat? Thermostats control most types of boilers.

 Using A Thermostat For Central Heating

 If you are unsure what the temperature should be in each room to have a healthy and comfortable home you can read our other guide here.

-The thermostats in your boiler not only makes it easier to use but also helps to utilise the boiler accurately.
+The thermostats in your new boiler not only makes it easier to use but also helps to utilise the boiler accurately.